halloTheCoder/RNet-Keras/README.md

 SQuAD dataset uses two performance metrics, Exact-Match(EM) and F1-score(F1).
 Human performance is estimated to be EM = 82.3% and F1 = 91.2% on the test/dev set.

 The best performance I got so far was
+- EM = 37.% and F1 = 57.%.

+Reason for such low metrics
-- EM = 57.52% and F1 = 67.42%.
-(Chances to be further improved as hyperparameter tuning was not carried out)
+- Chances to be further improved as hyperparameter tuning was not carried out.
+- Trained only for 19 epoch due to huge training time, about 3 hrs on Nvidia K40c

 **I have attached a [PDF document](https://github.com/halloTheCoder/RNet-Keras/tree/master/doc.pdf) explaining the model architecture and the current limitations**